Arizona narrowly defeated a 2016 recreational marijuana ballot proposal called Prop. 205.

-A one-month supply of Subsys can cost as much as $3,000 and the prices are going up.
+A one-month supply of Subsys can cost as much as $3,000 and prices are going up.

-A spokesperson for the Arizona pro-marijuana group sponsoring Prop.
-205 expressed outrage that the Arizona anti-marijuana group took half a million dollars from a disgraced pharmaceutical company.
+A spokesperson for the Arizona marijuana legalization group sponsoring Prop.
+205 expressed outrage that ARDP took half a million dollars from a disgraced pharmaceutical company.

 “We are truly shocked by our opponents’ decision to keep a donation from what appears to be one of the more unscrupulous members of Big Pharma,” said J.P.
 Holyoak, chair of the Campaign to Regulate Marijuana Like Alcohol.
 “You have a company using profits from the sale of what has been called ‘the most potent and dangerous opioid on the market’ to prevent adults from using a far less harmful substance.”

 Prop.
-205 would allow adults 21 years of age and older to possess up to one ounce of marijuana and consume marijuana in private.
+205 would have allowed adults 21 years of age and older to possess up to one ounce of marijuana and consume marijuana in private.

 Adults could grow up to six marijuana plants in an enclosed, locked space within their residences and possess the marijuana produced by those plants in the location where it was grown.

-No more than 12 total marijuana plants can be grown in a single residence.
+No more than 12 total marijuana plants could be grown in a single residence.

 Property owners and landlords would have the right to prohibit marijuana from being grown on their property.

 Prop.
-205 only allows a limited number of licensed marijuana retail stores to sell marijuana to adults 21 years of age and older.
+205 only allowed a limited number of licensed marijuana retail stores to sell marijuana to adults 21 years of age and older.

-Making butane honey oil and other solvent cannabis concentrates is still illegal under Prop.
+Making butane honey oil and other solvent cannabis concentrates was still illegal under Prop.
 205.

-The number of cannabis retail stores will be capped at 10 percent of the number of liquor store licenses, which is currently fewer than 180.
+The number of cannabis retail stores was to be capped at 10 percent of the number of liquor store licenses, which is currently fewer than 180.

 Prop.
-205 allows localities to impose limits on where and when marijuana businesses are allowed to operate.
+205 allowed localities to impose limits on where and when marijuana businesses are allowed to operate.